oceanprotocol/RBAC-Server/README.md

 # Role-Based Access Control Server

-This is a proof-of-concept (POC) version of the Ocean role-based access control (RBAC) server.
+This is the Ocean role-based access control (RBAC) server.
+It currently works with [Keycloak](https://www.keycloak.org/) but has been designed to expand to other identity management services.

 ## Getting started